czyys/dustforceguide/README.md

 ![31.webp](Resources/31.webp)

+\
-For sloped ceiling the easiest solution is to simply not dash after landing a good enough slope boost.
+For sloped ceilings the easiest solution is to simply not dash after landing a good enough slope boost.
 In case of the one slanted ceiling though there are 2 ways of dealing with it:
-* landing and dashing near the top of the one-tile slope which makes the dash end in time to still get the dust
+* Landing and dashing near the top of the one-tile slope which makes the dash end in time to still get the dust

 ![32.webp](Resources/32.webp)

+\
-* stopping to clear that dust with an attack, and then setting up a boost with a high jump, like in the replay here - https://dustkid.com/replay/-8403082 (click "Watch Replay" or just find it in-game if you don't use dustmod)
+* Stopping to clear that dust with an attack, and then setting up a boost with a high jump, like in the replay here - https://dustkid.com/replay/-8403082 (click "Watch Replay" or just find it in-game if you don't use dustmod)

 I recommend giving the first option at least a fair try even if you think the other one might be easier.